Automation Examples

 Create a PM/CM container: Sample properties file

-To specify the database installation, update the pmcm_recipe.properties file.
+To configure the database connection for the PM/CM container, create a pmcm_recipe.properties file.
 Use the following structure:

 echo "DB_TYPE=mysql" > pmcm_recipe.properties